AlbertoDiBartolo/Portfolio-Projects/viscoelasticity/README.md

-Matlab scripts to fit viscoelasticity data to generlaised Maxwell model
+Matlab scripts to fit viscoelasticity data to generalised Maxwell model